Angel-Hime/week-01-assignment/README.md

 __Reflection__

-[x]    🎯 Ensure each section of the webpage is wrapped in the correct semantic tags, ensuring that includes a <header>, <nav>, and <footer>.
+[x]    🎯 Ensure each section of the webpage is wrapped in the correct semantic tags, ensuring that includes a '<header>', '<nav>', and '<footer>'.

 [x]    🎯 Implement CSS absolute positioning to overlay text on an image or another element.